On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Asymptotic t->infty

-As the result we have that $S(\lambda)$ has jumps exponentially close to identity everywhere except for neighborhoods of $\lambda=\pm i$, $\lambda=0$ and parts with jumps $\Theta_1$, $\Theta_2$, $E^{-1}$ To cancel them we need to introduce parametrices solving the model Riemann-Hilbert problems.
+We can see that after conjugation the jump matrices are exponentially close to the identity matrices except for the neighborhood of $\lambda=0,\pm\ii$ and parts with jumps $\Theta_1$, $\Theta_2$.
+This outcome has motivated us to choose ansatz \eqref{ansatzpinf}.
+To cancel the remaining jumps we need to introduce parametrices solving the model Riemann-Hilbert problems.